HMI Template Standard - ISA-101 Compliant

 The Fuuz Screen Designer provides the tooling to implement ISA-101 compliant HMI systems while leveraging the platform's cloud-to-edge architecture, real-time data integration, and role-based access control.

-Key Benefits: Implementing ISA-101 standards in Fuuz improves operator situation awareness, reduces response time to abnormal conditions, ensures consistency across facilities, and supports regulatory compliance for process automation systems.
+Note: Implementing ISA-101 standards in Fuuz improves operator situation awareness, reduces response time to abnormal conditions, ensures consistency across facilities, and supports regulatory compliance for process automation systems.

 2. ISA-101 Lifecycle Mapping to Fuuz